European shares buoyed by rise in retail stocks

 By Sudip Kar-Gupta

-German retailer Metro AG surged 6.5 percent after it reported strong Christmas sales.
+German retailer Metro AG climbed 3 percent after it reported strong Christmas sales.

-British supermarket operator Morrison rose 4.1 percent as investors welcomed the departure of its chief executive Dalton Philips, who had presided over weak Christmas trading figures.
+British supermarket operator Morrison also rose 5.6 percent as investors welcomed the departure of Morrison boss Dalton Philips, who had presided over weak Christmas trading figures.

-Swiss chocolate maker Lindt & Spruengli advanced after posting higher sales, but the European energy sector underperformed bigger gains elsewhere as oil prices tumbled to their lowest levels in almost six years.

-Yet traders said the lower oil price would help retailers as it theoretically would mean consumers would have more money to spend. ]
+The European energy sector underperformed as oil prices tumbled to their lowest levels in almost six years, but traders said this would help retailers as it theoretically would mean consumers would have more money to spend.

 "The weaker oil price would put more money in consumers' pockets," said Andrea Williams, European equities fund manager at Royal London Asset Management.

-Italy's FTSE MIB equity index rose 2 percent as the country's borrowing costs reached new record lows on speculation that the ECB could unveil plans for government bond purchases at a meeting next week.
+Italy's FTSE MIB equity index rose 0.7 percent, helped by the country's borrowing costs reaching new record lows on speculation that the ECB could unveil plans for government bond purchases at a meeting next week.

 However, some traders remained cautious about the Italian market given the imminent departure of Italian President Giorgio Napolitano.